cs1060f25/autograder-project/TEST_INSTRUCTIONS.md

 ### 3. Configure Environment Variables

-Obtain the environment variables by emailing us (jacksonmoody@college.harvard.edu, evanjiang@college.harvard.edu, johnho@college.harvard.edu, andrew_zhang@college.harvard.edu).
+Obtain the environment variables from [this private Google Doc](https://docs.google.com/document/d/1rLUupov9PpR-mUOKxzTRZkbkRTBzCiVVAp2CUK8o8_A/edit?usp=sharing).
 Then paste them into a .env file in the root of the project.

 ### 4. Run Tests